SAP/ui5-tooling/docs/pages/Configuration.md

 This configuration can be overwritten more precisely with the CLI parameters `--include-dependency`, `--include-dependency-regexp`, `--include-dependency-tree`, `--exclude-dependency`, `--exclude-dependency-regexp` and `--exclude-dependency-tree`.

+### Minification

+For projects of type `application` and `library` the minification is done for all JavaScript files.
+While the minification step debug-variants are created, original resources are minified and source maps are created.
+You can exclude the resources of a project from the minification step using a list of glob patterns.
+Matching resources won't be minified, no debug variants and no source maps are created.

+!!! info
+    This configuration is available since UI5 CLI [`v2.14.0`](https://github.com/SAP/ui5-cli/releases/tag/v2.14.0) and applies only to projects defining [Specification Version](#specification-versions) 2.6 or higher.

+!!! example
+    ```yaml
+    builder:
+      minification:
+        excludes:
+          - "my/lib/thirdparty/"
+          - "!my/lib/thirdparty/NotExcluded.js"
+    ```

+List of modules declared as glob patterns (resource name patterns) that are excluded from resource minification.
+Re-includes have to be marked with a leading exclamation mark `!`.
+The order of filters is relevant; a later inclusion overrides an earlier exclusion, and vice versa.

+Note that patterns are always applied relative to the project's virtual source directory `/resources/`.

 ## Server Configuration

 !!! example